 Sydney, 10 February 2020 – Leading Australian AgTech company, The Yield Technology Solutions, today announced a major expansion of its customer relationship with Costa Group (ASX: CGC), a leading Australian grower, packer and marketer of premium quality fresh fruit and vegetables.

-Commencing in early February 2020, Costa will roll out The Yield’s Sensing+ solution across 8 berry farms located in New South Wales, Queensland and Tasmania.
+Commencing in early February 2020, Costa will roll out The Yield’s crop recommendation solution across 8 berry farms located in New South Wales, Queensland and Tasmania.

 Harry Debney, CEO of Costa Group, described The Yield “as a key partner in helping us to become a data-driven business”.

 “We aim to better understand and manage the specific growing conditions that improve the quantity and quality of our yields.
-Our berries are grown in tunnels and Sensing+ measures the growing conditions in our microclimates and uses AI to give us in-tunnel weather predictions,” he said.
+Our berries are grown in tunnels and The Yield measures the growing conditions in our microclimates and uses AI to give us in-tunnel weather predictions,” he said.

-“We are also rolling out the Sensing+ Yield Predictions module which predicts our berry yields using AI and data from both our harvest management systems and the microclimate weather.
+“We are also rolling out The Yield's Harvest Predictions which predicts our berry yields using AI and data from both our harvest management systems and the microclimate weather.
 We have been impressed with the accuracy achieved to date compared with our current manual approach.

 “Accurate yield prediction allows us to optimise our costs and achieve better prices when negotiating with our customers.
 We supply produce to all the major Australian supermarket chains, independent grocers and a range of food industry stakeholders.
 We also export produce to Asia, North America and Europe,” he said.

 Ros Harvey, Founder and Managing Director of The Yield said she was “delighted to be moving to a commercial rollout with Costa”.